Generic coarse geometry of leaves: Metric spaces of coarse bounded geometry

 \begin{example}[Block-Weinberger {\cite{BlockWeinberger1992}}] \begin{enumerate}[(i)]

-\item If $M$ is the metric space of vertices of any connected graph $G$, then $M$ is of coarse bounded geometry if and only if $G$ is of finite type; indeed, if each vertex meets at most $K$ edges, then $M$ is a $(0,\Lambda_{K,r})$-quasi-lattice in itself by~\eqref{|ol B(x,r)|}, where $\Lambda_{K,r}$ is given by~\eqref{Lambda_K,r}.
+\item If \(M\) is the metric space of vertices of any connected graph \(G\), then \(M\) is of coarse bounded geometry if and only if \(G\) is of finite type; indeed, if each vertex meets at most \(K\) edges, then \(M\) is a \((0,\Lambda_{K,r})\)-quasi-lattice in itself by~\eqref{|ol B(x,r)|}, where \(\Lambda_{K,r}\) is given by~\eqref{Lambda_K,r}.

-\item If $M$ is a connected complete Riemannian manifold with a positive invectivity radius and whose Ricci curvature is bounded from below, then it is of coarse bounded geometry; in particular, this holds if $M$ is of bounded geometry\footnote{Recall that a Riemannian manifold is said to be of \emph{bounded geometry} if it has a positive injectivity radius and each covariant derivative of arbitrary order of its curvature tensor is uniformly bounded.}.
+\item If \(M\) is a connected complete Riemannian manifold with a positive invectivity radius and whose Ricci curvature is bounded from below, then it is of coarse bounded geometry.
+Recall that a Riemannian manifold is said to be of \emph{bounded geometry} if it has a positive injectivity radius and each covariant derivative of arbitrary order of its curvature tensor is uniformly bounded.
+Thus \(M\) is of coarse bounded geometry if it is of bounded geometry.

 \end{enumerate} \end{example}